Joan As Police Woman: Joan As Police Woman

 While working with others, Wasser began to develop her own material, which she described as sounding "like old Al Green records".
 She focused on guitar and singing as "for a long time, I was really content with playing violin [...] and then all of a sudden it wasn't enough".
 The end of Black Beetle in June 2002 brought the beginning of Wasser's work as a solo artist and the creation of a new band, Joan as Police Woman.
 The name was a reference to the TV series Police Woman featuring Angie Dickinson.
 Wasser found the actress inspirational as "she was really powerful but sexy at the same time" in the role.
 She also preferred "the name to be funny because, although my music is serious, I like to laugh at tragedy".
 She formed a new trio in New York City together with Ben Perowsky on drums and Rainy Orteca on bass.
 Perowsky also co-produced the EP that also featured contributions by Oren Bloedow, Dave Derby and Erik Sanko.
 She co-wrote the song "My Gurl" with Michael Tighe.
 The group self-released a five-track eponymous EP in 2004, as Wasser had "decided to do it without a record deal because I wanted to make music on my own terms".
 In February 2004, Rufus Wainwright asked her to join his band on tour providing backing vocals and strings.
 In the second half of the year, she joined Joseph Arthur on tour as a violinist.

 Real Life

 In December 2005, Wasser signed a distribution deal with Reveal Records, a British indie label, which subsequently re-released the self-titled debut EP, while adding one track.
 Joan as Police Woman's full-length debut, Real Life, appeared in the UK on June 12, 2006, and through PIAS in Europe and elsewhere.
 She embarked on a tour around Europe where she played a mixture of headlining shows and support slots, including the Guillemots.

-The album was eventually released in the USA on June 12, 2007, on Cheap Lullaby Records based in Los Angeles.
+The album was released in the USA on June 12, 2007, on Cheap Lullaby Records based in Los Angeles.
 In early 2008, Real Life won in The 7th Annual Independent Music Awards for Best Pop/Rock Album.
 The album included three singles, "Christobel", "The Ride", and "Eternal Flame", which was supported by a video directed by Leah Meyerhoff.